The Morrison Family:

 76 I remember Emmerine's daughter Lena from my childhood, when she sometimes traveled from her home in Raymond, Mississippi to visit my Grand-Aunt Pearl (Lena's half-sister) and Pearl's husband, Earnest Hayes, who lived in East Dallas.
 Lena was certainly "deaf," but she was not actually "dumb" because I often heard her trying to speak, but the sounds that came out of her mouth were largely unintelligible and to a young child like me, a little disconcerting-although I had no real reason to be afraid.
 Lena was a small, frail-looking woman who probably wouldn't have harmed a fly.

 When I first began my maternal family history research in 1977, I assumed that Lena was my great-grandfather's child and that he eventually married her mother, as they said in those days, "to make an honest woman of her."
-However, after I learned from census records that Lena was identified as his stepdaughter, I began to wonder if her disability might be the result of incest.
-Shortly before he passed away in 2001, my Uncle Jack Jenkins confirmed my suspicion, telling me in a telephone conversation (and by the way, without my asking), that Lena was the result of intimate relations between Emmerine and her own father.
+However, after I learned from census records that Lena was identified as his stepdaughter, I began to wonder about the identity of her actual, biological father, and futhermore, I wondered, was her disability the result of what people call "inbreeding." i.e., incest?
+Shortly before my Uncle Jack Jenkins passed away in 2001, he confirmed my suspicion, telling me in a telephone conversation (and by the way, without my asking), that Lena's father was her grandfather, Isaac F. Morrison.
 Unfortunately, I failed to ask how he came to know this.
 This begs the question: Is it true?
 Perhaps.
 Certainly my uncle believed so and of course it might also account for Lena's disability, as I had wondered all along.
 Unfortunately, it tends to cast my great-great-grandfather Morrison in a bad light, which troubles me.
 I hate to think that any of my ancestors were capable of such bad acts.

 What I find astonishing is that if this tale is true and also, if the other members of the family knew about it, they seem to have accepted the situation with a remarkable degree of grace and discretion.
 From all appearances, neither his wife nor children ostracized my great-great-grandfather Morrison in any way, nor does it appear that Emmerine and her daughter were ever treated as outcasts.
 The fact that my great-grandfather Jenkins was willing to marry this young woman in spite of her exceptional situation also speaks volumes about the affection that he must have had for her.